-Contrary to the understanding of our young German friend it is not "The Jews" who receive this stipend but only Survivors who can prove what they have lost.
+Contrary to the understanding of our young German friend, it is not "The Jews" who receive this stipend but only Survivors who can prove what assets they have lost.
 The vast overwhelming majority of the financial losses of the Jewish people of Europe have never been recovered, and never will be.
 What we have received is not even a drop in the ocean. (and this expression is not used in an aggerated tone).

-The minimal sums that are still received are used by elderly survivors to cope on a daily basis.
+The minimal sums that are received are used by elderly lonely survivors to cope on a daily basis.
 Many of them live below the poverty line.
-Many suffer with various forms of depression and mental illness.
+Many suffer from various forms of depression and mental illness.
 Many have to choose between using the heat in the winter or buying the medications they need.
-They must chose between buying a new shirt or having lunch.
+They must choose between buying a new shirt or having lunch.

 I said to my young German friend, in as calm a way as I could, devoid of the overwhelming emotion, "Imagine, your father owned a textile factory, was a self-made man.
 He owned the entire apartment building and collected rent.
 He owned an art collection.
 Your mother and grandmother owned gold jewelry.
 But then the Nazis came and stole everything, your family was deported and killed but you alone survived.
 And now you live alone in a small apartment in Israel.
-You live with your memories, your trauma, your fears and anxiety.
+You live with your memories, you trauma, your fears and anxiety.